simonknittel/static-site-generator/README.md

 How to set up a new project
 ===

-Fast start (recommend)
+Quick start (recommend)
 ---
 The initialization script asks you for the project name and a short description of your project.
-Then it will ask you if you want to add AngularJS or React to your project.
+Then it will ask you if you want to add AngularJS to your project.
 After that it will install all dependencies and your project is ready to go.

 1. Run `node init.js`
+2. Follow the instructions
-1. Run `gulp watch`
+3. Run `gulp watch`

 Manual start
 ---